AI Spending Is Accelerating Again: Why Chips, Memory, and Infrastructure Are the New Battleground

 }

-If your DevOps team is spinning up A100s to serve a fine-tuned Llama 3 8B model, fire them.
-You are burning money on thermal output.
+If your DevOps team is spinning up highly coveted, wildly expensive A100s just to serve a fine-tuned Llama 3 8B model to a few hundred internal users, fire them.
+You are burning money on thermal output and underutilizing the silicon by an order of magnitude.

 ### The Physics of Inference

-Inference requires less compute intensity than training.
-You do not need the massive, co-packaged, eye-wateringly expensive memory required to hold gigantic gradient states.
+Inference requires significantly less compute intensity than training.
+You do not need the massive, co-packaged, eye-wateringly expensive memory required to hold gigantic gradient states, optimizer states, and activations used during the backpropagation of training.

 You need chips that use less energy per inference token.
 Power grids are literally maxing out.
-We are seeing data centers co-locating with nuclear power plants just to keep the lights on.
+We are seeing data centers co-locating with nuclear power plants just to keep the lights on—evidenced by AWS purchasing a data center campus directly tied to the Susquehanna nuclear power plant in Pennsylvania.
+Cooling these dense GPU clusters has shifted from air cooling to complex direct-to-chip liquid cooling systems.

 Startups like Groq are utilizing Language Processing Units (LPUs) that rely on SRAM instead of High Bandwidth Memory (HBM).
-The chips are physically larger, but the latency is practically non-existent.
-It is a brute-force hardware solution to a software latency problem.
+The chips are physically larger, but the latency is practically non-existent because the data does not have to travel off-chip.
+It is a brute-force hardware solution to a software latency problem, yielding hundreds of tokens per second for real-time applications.

 ## The Memory Wall